solinfra/solinfra-homepage/README.md

 npm install
 ```

-*NOTE*: You may need various dependencies to build certain binary dependencies (such as for image processing).
+*NOTE*: You may need additional packages installed for your distro to build certain binary dependencies (such as for image processing).
 This project has a pre-install hook for Alpine Linux currently, which may be used as a reference for other distros in the 'scripts' folder.
 If the hook fails, for cases where you're running as root, you may run it manually via

 ```sh
 rm -rf node_modules/*